MicrosoftDocs/dynamics-365-unified-operations-public/hr/manage-benefit-program.md

 [![benefit pic](./media/benefit-pic.png)](./media/benefit-pic.png)

 ## Eligibility
 Many factors determine worker eligibility for the various types of benefits that an employer offers.
-When you create a benefit in Microsoft Finance and Operations, you can set the type of eligibility that applies to that benefit.
+When you create a benefit in Microsoft Talent, you can set the type of eligibility that applies to that benefit.

 You can make a benefit available to all workers.
 For example, some companies offer parking passes to all employees as a fringe benefit.
 When you create this benefit, you set the eligibility to **All workers are eligible**.

 For other benefits, such as garnishments and tax levies, eligibility doesn't apply.
 Whey you create these types of benefits, you set the eligibility to **Bypass eligibility process**.

 Finally, benefit eligibility can be rule-based.
 For example, a company offers two types of life insurance benefit to employees.
 Executive employees are eligible for one life insurance plan, whereas all other full-time employees are eligible for the other life insurance plan.
-In Finance and Operations, you can create a benefit eligibility rule to find all executive employees and another rule to find all other full-time employees, and then apply those rules to the appropriate benefit.
+In Talent, you can create a benefit eligibility rule to find all executive employees and another rule to find all other full-time employees, and then apply those rules to the appropriate benefit.

 ## Enrollment
 After you've created the benefits that your organization offers and determined eligibility, you can enroll your workers in benefits.
 You can enroll a single worker in benefits, or you can enroll many workers in one or more benefits during a single process.